 I don’t generally talk about caffeine here, but I love it just as much as ice cream, and consume way more of it.
 I drink black coffee every single day, and throw in a sugar free energy drink 3-5 times a week, too.
-I swore these types of drinks off for most of my adult life after becoming nearly addicted to Monster in the mid-2000s, but a couple of years ago they caught my eye again and I’ve found quite a few that I really love.
-I’ve never really been the type of dude to review beverages (except that one time I wrote about Diet Coke), but as someone that drinks a helluva lot of them I couldn’t help but write about this new collaboration from GHOST energy and a two very notable candy brands.
+I swore these types of drinks off for most of my adult life after becoming nearly addicted to Monster in the mid 2000s, but a couple of years ago they caught my eye again and I’ve found quite a few that I really love.
+I’ve never really been the type of dude to review beverages (except that one time I wrote about Diet Coke), but as someone that drinks a helluva lot of them I couldn’t help but write about this new collaboration from GHOST energy and two very notable candy brands.
 GHOST is a supplement company that makes a ton of solid health-related products including some killer protein powder (my favorite is Blueberry Toaster Pastry).
-For their first line of RTD energy drinks they’ve come in swinging with four flavors, including a partnership with Sour Patch Kids and WarHeads.
+For their first line of read to drink (RTD) energy drinks they’ve come in swinging with four flavors, including a partnership with Sour Patch Kids and WarHeads.

 First things first let’s cover the similarities.
 All four flavors are clear-ish (more of a light tinted brown), with nice tight bubbles that accentuate the flavors (and sourness) in a way that compliments and excites my palate without being overly bubbly.
 They all come in at 5 calories each with no sugar, one carb, and a shit ton of vitamins.
 100% of your daily Vitamin C, Thamin, B6 and B12, as well as 200 mg of natural caffeine from coffee beans to get you amped, and 1000 mg of taurine for enhanced focus.
 The primary sweetener used is sucralose, which is my favorite and has no disgustingly bitter aftertaste like Stevia or monk fruit.

 Sour Patch RedBerry: